SHITANSHU-SARODE-007/NodeSamples/README.md

 ### This is my Node Project for a notepad application.
-I basically created this project just to demostrate the functionallity of nado JS on the server-side.
+I basically created this project just to demonstrate the functionallity of nade JS on the server-side.